Want more relevant content? Let us know what year you will graduate high school.

 How to Convert Your GPA to a 4.0 Scale

-Converting your GPA to a 4.0 scale is not necessarily as simple as saying a 95 on a 100-point scale is a 4.0.
+Converting your college GPA to a 4.0 scale is not necessarily as simple as saying a 95 on a 100-point scale is a 4.0.
 You also need to take into account the credits each course is worth and the rigor of the courses.
-Follow these steps to convert your GPA:
+Follow these steps to convert your GPA using a traditional college GPA scale:

 1. Compare your individual grades to a 4.0 scale.